5 Work-Life Balance Tips to Help Your Remote Employees

 Why is Work Life Balance Important for Remote Employees?

-In a recent Qualtrics study, 44% of U.S. employees surveyed say they plan to look for a new job within the next year.
+One in five employees surveyed say they plan to look for a new job within the next six months.
 Seventeen percent said they are undecided.
 The researchers noted that managers, directors, and executives have been especially hard hit by job burnout, with more than half that group planning to resign within the next few months.
 The pressures and uncertainty of the pandemic are also prompting 15% of leaders to seriously consider leaving their jobs.
 Another 17% say excessive job-related stress, in general, is the reason they’re planning to pack it in.

 Remote employees, in particular, have been struggling with a heightened feeling of stress, even though they’re working from the comfort of home.
 In spite of the convenience of not having to deal with rush hour traffic, many employees find themselves working more hours than they would if they worked in the office.
 With their work environment just a few steps away in the next room, it is harder to make a clear distinction between work time and leisure time.